Free school (England)

-A free school in England is a type of academy established since 2010 under the Government's free school policy initiative.
+A free school in England is a type of academy established since 2010 under the Cameron–Clegg government's free school policy initiative.
 From May 2015, usage of the term was formally extended to include new academies set up via a local authority competition.
 Like other academies, free schools are non-profit-making, state-funded schools which are free to attend but which are mostly independent of the local authority.

 Description

 Like all academies, free schools are governed by non-profit charitable trusts that sign funding agreements with the Education Secretary.
 There are different model funding agreements for single academy trusts and multi academy trusts.
 It is possible for a local authority to sponsor a free school in partnership with other organisations, provided they have no more than a 19.9 per cent representation on the board of trustees.
 Studio schools and university technical colleges are both sub-types of free school.